nexusformat/definitions/README.cmake.txt

 cmake is now used to generate the initial "Makefile" (or whatever other build system you wish to use) and to package files.
+It is advised to do the build in an "out of source" directory such as a "build" directory.
 For example on unix you could type from the top source directory:

+    mkdir build
+    cd build
-    cmake .
+    cmake ..
     make
     make install  #  or   make install DESTDIR=/some/where    for testing make package  #  build install kit